Euro 2020 opening marks return of mega-scale sports events | Sports-Games

 Russia winger Andrey Mostovoy then became the first player to be cut from a national team on Friday after testing positive.

-Italy's opening match against Turkey will bring together the biggest crowd in the country since it went into a full lockdown 15 months ago, even though the stadium will be filled to only 25% of its capacity.
+Italy's opening match brought together the biggest crowd in the country since it went into a full lockdown 15 months ago, even though the stadium was filled to only 25% of its capacity.

+Tenor Andrea Bocelli, who recovered from COVID-19 in 2020, delivered a powerful performance of Giacomo Puccini's “Nessun Dorma” at the opening ceremony.
+Bocelli touched the hearts of millions in Italy and beyond when he performed a solo concert at Milan's empty cathedral during Easter last year.
+Milan is the capital of the Lombardy region, at the time the epicenter of the pandemic in Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)